tipizzo/syntro/README.md

-# syntro-gis
+# syntro
-SyntroGIS is a lightweight React library designed to streamline the creation of GIS applications.
+Syntro is a lightweight React library designed to streamline the creation of GIS applications.
 It focuses on integrating map functionalities, spatial data handling, and visualizations into React apps with minimal boilerplate.